eldronzhou/SDPR_admix/README.md

 ```
 Below are the required options.

 - vcf (required): Path to the phased genotype file in the gzipped vcf format.
+Not that currently missing genotypes are not supported.
+If you use Eagle2 and Rfmix2, there shouldn't be missing genotype in the default setting.
 - msp (required): Path to path to the directory containing RFMix2 solved local ancestry files.
 - pheno (required): path to the phenotype file.
 The phenotype will be read from the 3rd column of the specified space- or tab-delimited file.
 There is no header and NA value can be included.
 - covar (required): path to the covariate file.
 Covariates will be reading from the first column.
 There is no header for the covariate file.